Skip Navigation

 The award shall go to a local or region that has made a special and unique contribution to the cause of furthering communications and public relations internally and/or externally over an extended period of time and particularly in the last year.
 Items for consideration may include newsletter, presentations, press releases, or social media activity.

-Champion of Education Award (New)
+Champion of Education Award

-This award will go to a person or persons who have made a special and unique contribution to the cause of education over an extended period of time and particularly in the last year within the purview of their job.
+This award will go to a person or persons who have made a special and unique contribution to the cause of public education over an extended period of time and particularly in the last year within the purview of their job.

 Edythe Crowe Education Support Professional Award

-The winner is an ESP member who has made a special and unique contribution to the cause of education over an extended period of time and particularly in the last year.
+The winner is an ESP member who has made a special and unique contribution to the cause of public education over an extended period of time and particularly in the last year.
 IEA’s Edythe Crow honoree is IEA’s nominee for the NEA Education Support Professional of the Year Award which recognizes the contributions of ESP to their schools, communities, and their profession.
 Please use the Application instructions PDF as a guideline to follow when submitting applications for this year.

 Friend of Education Award

-The award shall go to a person or persons who have made a special and unique contribution to the cause of education over an extended period of time and particularly in the last year.
+The award shall go to a person or persons who have made a special and unique contribution to the cause of public education over an extended period of time and particularly in the last year.

 Larry Caldwell Member Advocacy Award

-The award will be given annually to an IEA member who has confronted extraordinary challenges in assuring their students, their school, their colleagues, or their profession, have been treated fairly and justly.
+The award will be given annually to an IEA member who has confronted extraordinary challenges in assuring their students, their public school, their colleagues, or their profession, have been treated fairly and justly.

 Marsha Nakamura Award for Teaching Excellence

 This award goes to a certified member who recognizes, rewards, and promotes excellence in teaching and advocacy for the profession.
 IEA’s Nakamura honoree is IEA’s nomination for the NEA Award for Teaching Excellence.
 The awardee will be IEA’s guest at the NEA Foundation Banquet in February.
-To apply, please fill out and print the NEA’s Teacher of the Year award application from the NEA Foundation website, and send the completed form to IEA like all other awards.
-We will submit the Nakamura Award winner to NEA as our nominee.

 Membership Recruiter Award